neumino/rethinkdb-driver-development/README.md

 Tool to help users create a new driver for RethinkDB.
 A quick and dirty fork of RethinkDB's python driver.

-Run `pyhon test.py`
+Run `python test.py`
-Specify the host and driver port of your RethinkDB instance Write a query and get back
+Specify the host and driver port of your RethinkDB instance Write a query and get back:
 - The message
 - The serialized message
 - The serialized response from the server